ftso-express/fdc-client/README.md

 A queue ensures that the calls to the verifier server do not exceed server's limitations.

-Each queue is has the following configs:
+Each queue has the following configs:

 ```toml
 [queue.<queueName>]